Automate the testing process to save resources and improve speed, especially when dealing with repetitive tasks and a large volume of data

 Manual testing has several advantages over automated testing.
 First, it is less costly to set up, can be used in both small and big projects, and is easy to plan.

 Some advantages that make it a better choice than automated testing are:

 Manual testing has some obvious benefits over automated testing, especially when specific aspects of a project require more attention.
 It allows testers to be more flexible in their operations.
 Unlike automated testing where the same code and scripts are run every time, manual testing lets you adjust the tests to the new requirements and quickly test and see results.

 Working on Short-Term Projects

-When you have a short-term project it is a lot easier to use manual testing concepts because it is faster and cheaper to set up.
+When you have a short-term project, it is a lot easier to use manual testing concepts, because they are faster and cheaper to set up.
 It’s the obvious choice when only some minor features are changed or added, and the rest of the code stays unaffected.

 Usability is one of the main factors that define the success or failure of an application.
-That is why it is always better to perform usability testing manually instead of relying on automated testing because software cannot provide the type feedback that a human user would when using an app.
+That is why it is always better to perform usability testing manually instead of relying on automated testing, because software cannot provide the type feedback that a human user can.
 Manual testing is not only useful for finding errors and problems, but can also explore how users would interact with a certain feature or if the app is easy to navigate.